lbressler13/trick-calculator/README.md

 ├── gradle.properties
 └── settings.gradle
 ```

+## Build

+### Build Types
+The app has 2 build types: a dev build, and a final/complete build.
+The dev build should be used for pieces of functionality that are still under development and may not be fully functional.
+The final build should be used for functionality that has been fully tested and merged into the main branch.

+To aid in the development and debugging process, a menu of developer tools is available in the dev build.
+This can be launched using the icon in the bottom left corner of the main screen.
+This menu is unavailable in the final build.

+See [here](https://developer.android.com/studio/build/build-variants) for information about configuring build variants in an Android app.

+### Dependencies
+This app has a dependency on an [exact-fraction](https://github.com/lbressler13/exact-numbers) package.
+This package must be built and placed in a local **libs** folder in order for a gradle build to succeed.

+## Testing

+### Unit Tests
+**All** new computation needs unit tests.
+The computation in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
+There is a huge sense of relief from being able to press a button and know that everything still works after refactoring the most important functions.
+The hours writing tests will be worth it.

+You will gain a huge appreciation for testing and TDD.

+### UI Tests
+Not yet implemented

 ## Serious Stuff
 All images are taken from [Flaticon](https://www.flaticon.com/), which allows free use of icons for personal and commercial purposes with attribution.